Keefereeves1/GateRouter/README.md

 2. [Setting Execution Permissions](#setting-execution-permissions-🔒)
 3. [Running the Command](#running-the-command-🛠️)
 4. [Explanation](#explanation-🧠)
-5. [Why this is a useful repository, and is more then just changing your MAC address] (#About😀)
+5. [Why this is a useful repository, and is more then just changing your MAC address] (#about-😀)

 ---